Earthfiredrake/SWL-Cartographer/README.md

 ## Change Log

+Version Next
++ It zooms, it scrolls, hopefully it doesn't shuffle the waypoints when it does

 Version 0.1.0-alpha
 + Champion waypoints, with similar completion tracking as Lore
   + All known champions with fixed locations are included, roaming ones are waiting on additional display options (zones and paths) and tools